systay/systay.github.com/_posts/2021-03-23-code-generation-in-vitess.md

 The `reflect.DeepEqual` is >400% slower than our generated comparator.
 [Check out the code](https://github.com/vitessio/vitess/blob/master/go/vt/sqlparser/ast_equals.go)

 4. We also need to be able to do a deep-clone of the AST.
-While exploring different alternative plans, we need to be able to clone parts of the AST, so we can change it without changing the original.
+While exploring different alternative plans, we clone parts of the AST, so we can change it without changing the original.
 [Check out the code](https://github.com/vitessio/vitess/blob/master/go/vt/sqlparser/ast_clone.go)

 5. Finally, our AST knows how to print itself.
 This is a little trickier than you might think, because we do precedence calculations for expressions to figure out where we need parenthesis.